Food Truck Branding: The Definitive Guide

 You wouldn’t hire a graphic designer to cook for your customers – because they’re not qualified.
-If your expertise is food, you probably shouldn’t do your own graphic design.
+You probably shouldn’t do your graphic design if your expertise is food.

 So, hire a professional to do your design work.
-Working with a professional designer will serve your business in a number of ways:
+Working with a professional designer will serve your business in several ways:

-- Designers have the skill to visually communicate your brand to your audience.
+- Designers have the skill to communicate your brand to your audience visually.

-- Professional design will ensure that your brand makes a polished impression on your customers.
+- A professional design will ensure your brand makes a polished impression on your customers.

-- Professional designers can create a suite of consistently branded designs for your logo, truck, website and social media and staff uniforms.
+- Professional designers can create consistently branded designs for your logo, truck, website, social media, and staff uniforms.

-If you’re on a budget but want top-of-the-line results, consider crowdsourcing your branding design.
+Consider crowdsourcing your branding design if you’re on a budget but want top-of-the-line results.
 Crowdsourced design allows you to choose from dozens of design options for far less than you would spend at a traditional design studio.

-Crowdspring helps small business with their branding every day.
-In fact, with projects for logos, vehicle wraps, websites, social media assets and clothing design, crowdspring is a one-stop food truck design shop.
+Crowdspring helps small businesses with their branding every day.
+You can start by getting a unique business name for your food truck business.
+And with custom design projects for logo design, vehicle wraps, web design, social media assets, and clothing design, crowdspring is a one-stop food truck design shop.

 Whatever path you choose, working with professional designers will ensure a professional result and help guide you to a clearly communicated visual brand.